ericli421/ericli421/university-notes/mcgill/comp250.md

 [^ Back to top](#table-of-contents)

-> Ok, let's put this out of the way first: you are probably not going to learn how to make Minecraft 2 after taking this course.
+> Ok, let's put this out of the way first: you are probably not going to learn how to make Minecraft 2 from this.
 Got it?
 Nice

 By this point in your computer science journey, you are assumed to have become familiar with at least one programming language.
 If you have taken [COMP 202 - Foundations of Programming](https://www.mcgill.ca/study/2024-2025/courses/comp-202) , then that should be Python.
 This course will be using the Java programming language.